How a 90-second documentary changed a filmmaker's career

 He was presented with his award at a special event at London's Everyman Theatre.
 "Winning the competition gave me a lot of confidence that I could make films of high quality and the reassurance that I was heading in the right direction," says Daniel.
 "It has definitely pushed me to make more of my own films."

-A man in a dusty blue outfit and red helmet with attached head torch looks straight at the camera, in a still from Daniel Simpkins' current documentary project set in abandoned Cornish mines.
+A man in a dusty blue outfit and red helmet with attached head torch looks straight at the camera, in a still from Daniel Simpkins' current documentary project set in abandoned Cornish mines, captured on the Canon EOS C70 cinema camera.

-A man abseils down an old mineshaft, looking up at his ropes, in a still from Daniel Simpkins' current documentary project set in abandoned Cornish mines.
+A film still of a man abseiling down an old mineshaft, looking up at his ropes, in a still from Daniel Simpkins' current documentary project set in abandoned Cornish mines, captured on the Canon EOS C70 cinema camera.

 Daniel prefers shooting documentaries in an understated style.
 "A film doesn't always have to be a huge scoop or have a cliffhanger ending to get people interested," he says.
 "I like the idea of just watching someone, and if you film it well I feel anyone can be interesting to watch." © Daniel Simpkins